MhatteBoi/ReactQuotesFirebase/README.md

 ### Welcome to react quotes

-This is a React application built with Create React App.
-It's a this code sets up a simple React application that allows users to enter a message, save it to Firebase, and view the saved message and a history of previous inputs.
+This project is a simple React application that allows users to save messages to Firebase.
+It features a history sidebar to display the last 10 saved messages and uses Firebase for data storage.
+The app is styled with Tailwind CSS for responsiveness.
+Its just my first react app, follow me to se what else i might make

 ### Getting Started